-The Account Preferences page allows you to change your password and customize some of the behavior and appearance of the ScienceLogic platform.
-The customizations that you choose will appear each time you log in to the platform.
-They will not affect how the platform appears to other users.
+The Account Preferences page allows you to change your password and customize some of the behavior and appearance of SL1.
+The customizations that you choose will appear each time you log in to SL1.
+They will not affect how SL1 appears to other users.